 One of the simplest methods of assembly, which is particularly suited to all small models, is to cement the fin permanently to the tailplane and secure the assembly to the fuselage with a rubber band or bands.
-Where this is done, however, some means of locking the tailplane accurately in linc, when assembled, is required.
+Where this is done, however, some means of locking the tailplane accurately in line, when assembled, is required.
 Suitable balsa or dowel keys are used which locate in the fuselage.
-Balsa keys comented to the underside of the tail engaging the outside of the fuselage longerons are unreliable. too readily They are knocked off and the setting may be lost.
+Balsa keys cemented to the underside of the tail engaging the outside of the fuselage longerons are unreliable.
+They are too readily knocked off and the setting may be lost.